VJzoo on Twitter

 • Simple, bold content - big, bright designs will show up best.
 Subtle work (eg photography and detailed illustration) can be lost on a wall, unless it's a VERY plain, single-coloured wall.

-• Black background - this makes it seem less like "crappy screen" and more like "content interacting with wall surface".
+• Black background - break up the edge of your frame with an irregular black background to get away from the usual 4:3 or 16:9 rectangular shape.
+This makes it seem less like "crappy screen" and more like "content interacting with wall surface".
 Black does not project, so black areas will be the colour of the wall.

 • DLP projectors are more suitable than LCD - more bang for your buck, higher contrast, brighter colours and you won't really notice the "rainbow effect" like you do on a screen.